How to Create a Successful Strategic Workforce Planning?

 If your company culture is hidden or not well-implemented, that makes it almost non-existent.
 As a result, it won't have any effect.
 Hence, showcase your core values and align the company with them.
 Ensure that your employees know these values and that the job applicants are familiar with them too.
 You will encounter fewer candidates unaware of what your company stands for and what it expects from its employees.

 While you can still cherish individual hard work, ensure that your company culture includes everyone and that all team members participate equally.
 Try to avoid creating a workplace where each individual is for themselves and where a company culture doesn't provide the uniting glue.

 Now ask yourself, does your company have the best company culture?
 Think in all ways like as an employer, employee and hiring manager.

-If.. no.. than prefer the path of improving company culture.
+If.. no.. then prefer the path of improving company culture.
 The above points will help you to bring a good company culture moreover, provide you with detailed guidance on it.